What is a purpose built swim school facility?

 Yes, the teachers go through a rigorous 50 hours of training before a decision is made on whether they are fully prepared to teach our systematic approach to each level of instruction.
 Well-trained instructors are the core of the swim school.
 Each instructor brings their own personality to their classes but with the intensive training that we provide, all instructors have the same high level of understanding for the class curriculum.
 This also allows families to adjust the days and times of their lessons without having to worry about what teacher they will have.

 What is our make-up policy?

 We are happy to provide all swimmers with one FREE make-up lesson each month*.
-Please keep in mind that we cannot guarantee the same instructor from your monthly lessons, but our new free make-ups will help your little swimmer continue to progress and retain that important muscle memory they are learning from our structured curriculum.
-The monthly fee will be reduced for lessons missed due to the facility being closed for public holidays.
+Please keep in mind that we cannot guarantee the same instructor from your weekly lessons, but our free make-ups will help your little swimmer continue to progress and retain that important muscle memory they are learning from our structured curriculum.

 *NOTE: We do not offer make-ups for private lessons, camps or walk-in lessons.
 Make-up lessons may be booked within 7 days of desired lesson time based on availability.
 Unused make-up lessons expire after 6 months.
 Make-up lessons have no cash value and may not be used toward tuition.
 Make-up lessons are approved at our sole discretion.

 What is per lesson billing?

 Per lesson billing allows for the most flexibility for our parents.
 Payment is due on the first business day of the month, by direct debit with either a credit card or bank account.
 You will only pay for the number of lessons you are scheduled to have in the upcoming month.
 The monthly bill may be lower if one of your lessons is canceled due to planned holiday closure.
 Sometimes the monthly bill may be slightly higher if there are five lessons in a month, for example, there are five Saturdays and Sundays with scheduled lessons in January 2021.